dheera/shoji-lamps/README.md

 # Printing the roof, bars, base, and lockpins

 These are all straightforward parts to print and presented no problem on my Prusa i3 MK3.
-The roof and bars are mandatory.
-The base is optional, and the lockpins attach the rest of the lamp to the base, so you don't need those if you aren't printing the base.
+The bars are the only required part for the lamp to stay together.
+It will hold together without the roof (although it may not look as nice), and the base is completely optional.
+The lockpins attach the rest of the lamp to the base, so you don't need those if you aren't printing the base.

 I **highly suggest** you set your fill angle to 0 degrees instead of 45 degrees, so that the topmost layer will print like wood grain (in PrusaSlicer: Print Settings -> Infill -> Advanced -> Fill angle).
 Make sure you rotate the print to the correct orientation.